 Keep Fido dry by getting the right doggy rain gear: a pair of snazzy dog boots for dry paws and a brightly coloured dog raincoat to keep their short or thick coat nice and dry.

-Making sure that your dog gets enough exercise on their daily walks is imperative, but just as you wouldn’t go for a jog in a storm wearing nothing, neither should your furry friend!
+Making sure that your dog gets enough exercise on their daily walks is imperative, and you can see a list of other exercises for dogs here but just as you wouldn’t go for a jog in a storm wearing nothing, neither should your furry friend!

 Many dogs hate the rain, and you have a chance to make it something that both you and your dogs love with only a small additional cost.